nexthink-oss/terraform-provider-github/CONTRIBUTING.md

 - Write tests.
 - Keep your change as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, please submit them as separate pull requests.
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+- Update documentation if your changes affect user-facing functionality.

 ## Quick End-To-End Example